Looking for information on Prop 19?

-- California Probate Code Section 16246 provides that a trustee may distribute property and money in divided or undivided interests, and to adjust resulting differences in valuation, with in-kind distributions being either pro rata or non-pro rata pursuant to a written agreement.
-By leveraging cash from a private loan in conjunction with an agreement between the heirs, executors and trustees can provide a valuable service to families who otherwise would have to forfeit their valuable real estate in the course of trust or estate administration.
+- California Probate Code Section 16246 provides that a trustee may distribute property and money in divided or undivided interests, and to adjust resulting differences in valuation, with in-kind distributions being either pro-rata or non-pro rata pursuant to a written agreement.
+By leveraging cash from a private loan in conjunction with an agreement between the heirs, executors and trustees can provide a valuable service to families who otherwise would have to forfeit their valuable real estate in the course of estate administration.

 Additional benefits include:

-- Competitive rates and terms
+- Competitive interest rates and terms for each loan applicant

-- No personal guarantee required
+- No personal guarantee or down payment required

-- Interest only payments
+- Interest-only payments